ondini/lgcreportgenerator/README.md

 - ~~! height and header data -> Tooltip ok, but with the link to LGC input file~~
 - ! highlights -> RES/SIG over 3 should be highlighted
 - ~~! alltogether PLRD3 and ANGLE/ZEND/DIST~~
-- ! copy from cells problem (cannot copy it from clickable tooltip)
+- ~~! copy from cells problem (cannot copy it from clickable tooltip)~~
-- ! residuals and sigma columns should be sorted by the absolute value - add column with abs values(Res/Sig)
+- ! residuals and sigma columns should be sortable by the absolute value - add column with abs values(Res/Sig)
 - ! add column saying the frame where it was defined
 - !! build a list of togglable stations+line, that they can toggle (for all tables with stations)
-- !!! filter icon on the header (search field) (maybe add another header with filet icons)
+- ~~!!! filter icon on the header (search field) (maybe add another header with filet icons)~~

 Measurement statistics overview: